mefluent/mefluent/README.md

 ## Get in Touch

 I'm always open to collaboration and new opportunities.
-If you have a project or just want to say hi, feel free to reach out!
+If you have a project, feel free to reach out!

 ---